skjha1/Campus-Placement/01 Aptitute/00 Extra/01 Vocabulary/February/README.md

-#### In this section there will be 5 Vocabulary updated on daily basis, this will enhance your communication personality owned by Ajay and shivendra.
+#### In this section there will be 5 Vocabulary updated on daily basis, this will enhance your communication personality owned by shivendra.

 🔯 ***23/02/2021***